Informational purposes only, not medical or legal advice. Please consult your doctor or surgeon.

 A strong urethroplasty program is open about results, clear about the plan, easy to reach with questions, and totally transparent about what you’re paying for.

-Figuring out if urethroplasty is right for you starts with what’s actually going on in your urethra, not just how annoying your pee stream feels.
+Figuring out if urethroplasty is right for you starts with what’s actually going on in your urethra, not just how annoying your stream feels.
 Your urologist will connect your symptoms, tests, and goals.

 Common reasons people get urethroplasty: